ucsb-csw8/w23-project/project02.md

 You will implement the following features for this system:

 * Create an interface that allows the users to interact with the system (will use `while True` and `input()` to collect user data).
-* Create a collection to store song information that the users can view and maintain by adding and editing entries.
+* Create a collection to store menu item information that the users can view and maintain by adding and editing entries.
 * Allow the user to save the state of the system by saving the information to file and retrieving it from it.

 You will need to use some code that you wrote in previous labs.